JhaoZ/JhaoZ.github.io/content/about.md

 ## Tl;dr:

-- I'm Bill Zhang, Statitics & CS major at UIUC
+- I'm Bill Zhang, a Master's of CS students at UIUC (I did my undergrad here too!
+My major was Stats & CS)
 - Interested in low level & (scalable) systems, have experience in AI/ML
 - I've done internships in the past, but I'm still exploring what I *really* want to do